 Marion called what they heard during the experiment “extraordinary,” adding that the “negative-frequency waves are capable of taking some of the energy from the spinning foam disc, becoming louder in the process—just as Zel’dovich proposed in 1971.”

-Whether aliens are using this approach to get energy from black holes is certainly hard to ascertain, but the researchers are planning to investigate whether this effect extends to other sources like electromagnetic waves.
+The researchers are planning to investigate whether this effect extends to other sources like electromagnetic waves.

 Check out their new paper “Amplification of waves from a rotating body” in Nature Physics.